AdobeDocs/asset-compute.en/help/develop-custom-application.md

 });
 ```

-## Basic rendition post-processing
+## Rendition post-processing {#rendition-post-processing}

-The (Adobe Asset Compute SDK)[https://github.com/adobe/asset-compute-sdk] supports doing basic post-processing on rendition, based on instructions defined in the rendition object.
-This post-processing, since it is done through the SDK, is available to any custom application.
+[Adobe Asset Compute SDK](https://github.com/adobe/asset-compute-sdk) supports post-processing of renditions.
+It is based on the instructions defined in the rendition object.
+This post-processing is available to any custom application, as it is done using the SDK.

-The operations supported are:
+The supported use cases are:

-- crop: defined by `instructions.crop` in the rendition object: crop a rendition to a rectangle whose limites are defined by crop.w, crop.h, crop.x and crop.y.
+* Crop a rendition to a rectangle whose limits are defined by crop.w, crop.h, crop.x and crop.y.
+It is defined by `instructions.crop` in the rendition object.
-- resize using width and/or height: defined by  `instructions.width` and `instructions.height` in the rendition object: resize to a given width/height, conserving aspect ratio.
-Only one can be set, as it will conserve aspect ratio.
+* Resize images using width, height, or both.
+It is defined by `instructions.width` and `instructions.height` in the rendition object.
+To resize using only width or height, set only one value.
+Compute Service conserves the aspect ratio.
-- quality, for JPEG: defined by  `instructions.quality` in the rendition object: set quality for a JPEG image (100 is highest quality, smaller values reduce quality).
+* Set the quality for a JPEG image.
+It is defined by `instructions.quality` in the rendition object.
+The best quality is denoted by `100` and smaller values indicate reduced quality.
-- interlace: defined by  `instructions.interlace` in the rendition object:
+* Create interlaced images.
+It is defined by `instructions.interlace` in the rendition object.
-- set dpi: defined by  `instructions.dpi` in the rendition object: changed dpi resolution.
-It may be used to adjust the rendered size for desktop publishing purposes by adjusting the scale applied to the pixels.
-To resize the image so that it is the same size at a different resolution, use the `convertToDpi` instructions.
+* Set DPI to adjust the rendered size for desktop publishing purposes by adjusting the scale applied to the pixels.
+It is defined by `instructions.dpi` in the rendition object to change dpi resolution.
+However, to resize the image so that it is the same size at a different resolution, use the `convertToDpi` instructions.
-- resize the image so that its rendered size (width/height) remains the same as the original at the specified target resolution (dpi): defined by `instructions.convertToDpi` in the rendition object: changed dpi resolution.
+* Resize the image such that its rendered width or height remains the same as the original at the specified target resolution (DPI).
+It is defined by `instructions.convertToDpi` in the rendition object.

-## Invoke an external API {#call-external-api}
+## Call an external API {#call-external-api}

 In the application code, you can make external API calls to help with application processing.
 An example application file invoking external API is below.